-Through the 2016 CCMP, the San Francisco Estuary Partnership will continue to help partners and stakeholders visualize and build a stronger ecosystem and Estuary that is resilient to, and helps bolster the region against, climate change.
+Through the 2016 CCMP, the San Francisco Estuary Partnership will continue to help

-Restore watershed connections to the Estuary to improve habitat, flood protection and water quality
+Restore watershed connections to the Estuary to improve habitat, flood protection, and water quality

 Plan and implement multi-benefit projects that connect watersheds to the Estuary and enhance habitats, natural processes, and ecosystem services.
 Integrated projects should be able to provide more than one benefit.
-Potential benefits may include: tidal, intertidal and open water habitat restoration; flood management; water quality improvement; fish passage and food supply; wave energy reduction; groundwater recharge; sediment delivery; and recreational opportunities.
+Potential benefits may include: tidal, intertidal, and open water habitat restoration; flood management; water quality improvement; fish passage and food supply; wave energy reduction; groundwater recharge; sediment delivery; and recreational opportunities.